Estonia flag Estonia: Economic and Political Overview

 Executive Power

-The President is the chief of the state and is elected by the parliament for a five-year term (renewable once).
+The President is the head of state and is elected by Parliament for a five-year term (renewable once).
+If Parliament fails to elect a President, an electoral college composed of MPs and local government representatives takes over the process.
 The President is the commander-in-chief of the armed forces.
-He/she nominates the Prime Minister after approval by the parliament (generally the leader of the majority party or coalition), for a 4-year term.
-The Prime Minister is the head of the government and also holds the executive powers, which include the implementation of the law in the country and running the day-to-day affairs.
-The Council of Ministers is appointed by the Prime Minister and approved by the parliament.
+He/she nominates the Prime Minister after approval by Parliament (generally the leader of the majority party or coalition).
+The Prime Minister is the head of government and holds executive powers, including the implementation of laws and the day-to-day administration of the country.
+The Council of Ministers is appointed by the President on the proposal of the Prime Minister and must be approved by Parliament.

 Legislative Power

-The Judiciary is independent in Estonia, and generally free from government influence.
-The main source of the law is the Constitution of June 1992.
-The legal system is based on the civil law system.
-No judicial review of legislative acts takes place in the country.
-Estonia is a member of the European Union, and the national law in the country needs to comply with the conditions of the Community legislation.
-Estonia accepts compulsory ICJ jurisdiction but with reservations.
+The judiciary is independent in Estonia and generally free from government influence.
+The main source of law is the Constitution of June 1992.
+The legal system follows the civil law tradition, and judicial review of legislative acts is carried out by the Supreme Court (Riigikohus).
+Estonia is a member of the European Union, meaning national law must comply with EU legislation and the rulings of the European Court of Justice (ECJ).
+Estonia accepts compulsory jurisdiction of the International Court of Justice (ICJ) but with reservations.

 Indicator of Freedom of the Press